papadavis47/comfortablefeelingdumb-blog/content/blog/styled-components-nextjs/index.md

 ```

-The next step is to create a `_document.js` file in your `pages` directory and add the following code:
+The next step is to create a `_document.js` file in the `pages` directory and add the following code:

 ```js
 import Document from "next/document"